2025 Wasatch 100…A New Adventure

 This coming year brings several changes to the Wasatch 100!

-The volunteer meeting will be Tuesday the 3rd of September at the Sugar House Park, in our usual spot which is on the grass just east of the Lakeside Fabian Pavilion parking lot.
-The meeting will be at 18:30.
+The volunteer meeting will be Tuesday the 2nd of September at the Sugar House Park (Lakeside Pavilion) The meeting will be at 18:30.

 At this meeting we’ll be discussing the changes.
-The course is a bit different (close to the end).
+The course is a bit different due to construction at Upper Big Water necessitating a change to Elbow Fork.

-The Wasatch 100 has entered a new phase of how the race is run and contracted with a company to provide runner tracking and times.
+In 2024 we contracted with a company to provide runner tracking and times.
 For many decades the aid station teams take the times and transmit that data to a central location (Net Control) where the data is provided to runners and crews.
-We’ve improved these capabilities over the years, introducing a website to track runners.
-2024 is the perfect time to introduce automated timing.
+We learned a lot, and decided to move to a hybrid system.

-Ultimately, our responsibility remains the same.
-Keeping track of our runners and ensuring their safety.
+We’re excited to help keep track of our runners and ensuring their safety.
 Packet radio and voice radio will be used as it has in the past.
-We hope that if the automated tracking works well, that takes some burden off of our volunteers and allows us to focus more on the safety aspect.

 Runner lists will be sent by email to all of the aid station captains and lead radio operators well before the race.
 DNS lists will be available on the packet system after the start.